Skip to content

 Ultralytics Settings

 The Ultralytics library provides a powerful settings management system to enable fine-grained control over your experiments.
 By making use of the SettingsManager housed within the ultralytics.utils module, users can readily access and alter their settings.
-These are stored in a YAML file and can be viewed or modified either directly within the Python environment or via the Command-Line Interface (CLI).
+These are stored in a JSON file in the environment user configuration directory, and can be viewed or modified directly within the Python environment or via the Command-Line Interface (CLI).

 Inspecting Settings